Consistency of Quine's New Foundations: Introduction

-However, at the time of writing we know of no published proof of consistency for NF (relative e.g. to ZF).
-This has been the situation since NF was introduced in 1937 in \cite{quine:newfml}.
+At the time of writing there is no canonical proof of consistency for NF.\footnote{Holmes has a claimed proof.} This has been the situation since NF was introduced in 1937 in~\cite{quine:newfml} --- though a related theory NFU (NF with urelemente) is known consistent by a proof of Jensen~\cite{jensen:oncs,holmes:elestu}.

-This paper presents what the author believes to be a full proof of the consistency of NF.

-Note that this is a paper \emph{about} NF; it is not a paper \emph{in} NF.
-Familiarity with NF, TST{+}, or TZT{+} as reasoning systems and foundations of mathematics, with all their unique and special features, is not relevant to understanding this paper.